security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-Is the value in `Parent relationship: Date first cited` the actual date on which an organization became the parent of another, or the earliest date a source has referred to the relatioship?
+Is the value in `Parent relationship: Date first cited` the actual date on which an organization became the parent of another, or the earliest date a source has referred to the relationship?

 ### Type of field